Neural Science (2020 - 2022)

 Prehealth students must take, in addition to the above, Principles of Biology Lab (BIOL-UA 123), General Physics I (PHYS-UA 11), Organic Chemistry and Laboratory I, II (CHEM-UA 225, 226), and Biochemistry I (CHEM-UA 881).
 These courses are not required for the major in neural science.

-AP or other advanced standing credit is only accepted for the calculus and statistics requirements on a case-by-case basis and must be approved by a neural science adviser.
+AP or other advanced standing credit is only accepted for the calculus and statistics requirements.
+This is on a case-by-case basis and must be approved by a neural science adviser.

 Students should meet with a neural science adviser as early in their NYU career as possible (freshman year is recommended).

 To graduate with honors in neural science, students must achieve a GPA of 3.65 in both the major and overall.

 In the fall semester of their senior year, students seeking honors must complete the Honors Seminar (NEURL-UA 301).
 In the spring of their senior year, they must present a paper at the College’s annual Undergraduate Research Conference and the department’s Undergraduate Research Conference and submit an honors thesis that is accepted by the faculty sponsor and the director of undergraduate studies.

 Admittance to the laboratory courses associated with Cellular and Molecular Neurobiology (NEURL-UA 210) and Behavioral and Integrative Neuroscience (NEURL-UA 220) is assured and required only for students in the honors track.